Some frequently-asked questions

 It varies!
 See the individual tour descriptions for details.
 Generally, you arrive at the venue after 5pm on the first day to be greeted with tea and cakes, after which you can settle in and enjoy dinner.
 The first ride will be on the following morning.

-On the Cotswold Beano and the week-long Snowdonia Beano, after the last day's riding we have dinner and stay a final night, leaving after breakfast the following morning.
+On the week-long West Wales Beano, after the last day's riding we have dinner and stay a final night, leaving after breakfast the following morning.